With wings spanning over six feet, the eagle soars over the trees. Its powerful, flapping wings sound like the mighty wind.

 A metaphor suggests a resemblance; it uses a symbol to transfer meaning from one idea to another.

-A study on presidential leadership and charisma examined the use of metaphors in the first-term inaugural addresses of 36 presidents.ย Each president was independently rated on their level of charisma.1https://cognitivepolitics.ucr.edu/events/mio/mio_etal_2005.pdf
+A study on presidential leadership and charisma examined the use of metaphors in the inaugural addresses of 36 presidents during their first term.
+Each president was independently rated on their level of charisma.1https://cognitivepolitics.ucr.edu/events/mio/mio_etal_2005.pdf

 The researchers found that charismatic presidents used nearly twice as many metaphors as non-charismatic presidents.